wizaplace/thephp6framework/README.md

 ### Advanced architecture

+The great thing about thephp6framework is that everything is a middleware:

+- the router is a middleware
+- the pipe is a middleware
+- controllers are middlewares too

+Considering that, you can nest routers in pipes in controllers in pipes in routers…

-If you want to add middlewares before the router, simply use the pipe:
+For example, if you want to add middlewares before the router, simply use the pipe:

 ```php
 $app = pipe(array(